HardieParham/PersonalSite/README.md

 # PersonalSite

-Flask and Vanilla Javascript website for my personal profolio.
+Flask and Ajax Javascript website for my personal profolio.
 Site is hosted on Heroku

 TODO: Finalize base app
+TODO: Add contact form

-TODO: Might change frontend to be React or Svelte
+TODO: Will make a major change to a Three-JS frontend